amruth-k99/amruth-blogs-backend/README.md

-# POC for Recent Activites Assignment
+# POC for Recent Activities Assignment

 ### by Amruth Kuntamalla